dianapatrong/dumbledore-points/README.md

 * **Runtime**: Python 3.6
 * **Create function**

-> NOTE: Since I used AWS SAM, I did not have to copy my code directly into the AWS Lambda designer
+> **NOTE**: Since I used AWS SAM, I did not have to copy my code directly into the AWS Lambda designer
 > but if you don't want to do it with SAM you will need to create a zip package to upload it directly
 > or re-arrange the functions into a single file, for more inforrmation you can go to
 > [AWS Lambda deployment package in Python](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html).